Friday, October 4, 2024

 My review:

-I received a free copy of this book from Revell.
+I received a free kindle copy of this book from Revell.
 I was not compensated for this review.
 All opinions are my own.

 The Author

-Continue reading about Sarah Sundin
+Continue reading about Liz Johnson

-Friday, February 23, 2024
+Friday, September 20, 2024

 About the book: